-> Contrast
+Contrast

 - 1. Ensure the meter is Off. - 2.
-Turn the meter on by pressing the on/off/enter OP button. - When the splash screen appears, press and hold the run/stop D and on/off enter D buttons (see Figure 4-5 for splash screen). - The Setup menu appears on the Edge.
-Repeatedly press the arrow key until the Contrast symbol is selected.
+Turn the meter on by pressing the O button. - 3.
+When the splash screen appears, press and hold the splash buttons until the splash screen disappears.
+(See Figure 4-5 for splash screen.) - 4.
+The Setup menu appears on the Edge.
+Press the up or down arrow key to select the